 Week 2 & 3: The Fictional World of Lowell Komie

 Writing About Stories: You learn as a law student how to write about what we call cases (more accurately, appellate opinions) and to make legal arguments based on these cases.
-In "Lawyers and Literature," you need to start thinking about writing about stories.
+In "Lawyers and Literature," you need to start thinking about storiues and how to write using the stories you read.
 Unfortunately, we do not have a companion course on "How to Write About Stories."
-(This course might prove more valuable to lawyers than you might suspect.)
+(Such a course might prove more valuable to lawyers than you might suspect.)

-Stories and How They Invite Us to Write: We talked about reading Kafka's parable with the idea that you read the parable and then learn that immediately upon finishing the reading, that you have being assigned to write an essay on or about the parable, and the question is, how would you start thinking about that writing.
+Stories and How They Invite Us to Write: We talked about reading Kafka's parable only to learn that immediately upon finishing the reading, that you have being assigned to write an essay about the parable, and the question is, how would you start thinking about that writing.

-I suspect that very story we read comes with its own hints and possibilities for writing.
-I am reading J.S.
+I suspect that every story we read comes with its own hints and possibilities for writing.
+I read J.S.
 Marcus's "Centaurs" and in the first page of the story find some interesting possibilities.
 The narrator says, "I like the idea of private failure."
-We don't have to have any idea of what that idea means in the context of the story to find it interesting.
-I suspect it might be interesting enough to write about.
-Think about a writing with the title: Private Failure.
+We don't need to have any idea of what that idea means in the context of the story to find the statement interesting, perhaps puzzling.
+I find the statement intriguing enough to think about a writing titled: Private Failure.

 Shelia, the narrator, in "Centaurs" talks about going to a "mandatory law-school party" and a "mandatory tea at the Dean's house."
 Consider this for a writing: Law School: A Three Year Mandatory Party.

 Sheila conjures up what I take to be an image of Pan, the Greek God, when she describes the editor of the law review as "half saint, half goat."
 Do you know any law school versions of Sheila's "half saint, half goat"?
 If you do, you have something to write about.

 In what sense is "Centaurs" a writer's response—you, of course, being the writer—to Kafka's "Before the Law"?